 A typical 12-oz can of dark hula contains about 40 mg of caffeine, while Mountain Dew contains about 54 grams of caffeine.

 Dark Chocolate (cacao)

-Dark chocolate, because it contains no cacao butters, has more caffeine than milk or white chocolate.
-On average it has about 24 mg of caffeine per ounce, whereas milk chocolate (which has cacao butters) has about 4-6 grams per ounce.
+Dark chocolate, because it contains no cacao butter, has more caffeine than milk or white chocolate.
+On average it has about 24 mg of caffeine per ounce, whereas milk chocolate (which has cacao butter) has about 4-6 grams per ounce.

 Every energy drink is different.
 However, the standard 8-12 ounce energy drink has anywhere from 100 to 180 mg of caffeine.
 Small shots of energy drinks usually contain more caffeine, which can range around 200 milligrams or more of caffeine.